Coriander

-Most people perceive coriander as having a tart, lemon/lime taste, but to nearly a quarter of those surveyed, the leaves taste like dish soap, linked to a gene that detects some specific aldehydes that can produce soapy sensation from the odorant substances.

-Botanical description

-Coriander is native to regions spanning from Southern Europe and Northern Africa to Southwestern Asia.
+Coriander (/ˌkɒriˈændər, ˈkɒriændər/), whose leaves are known (in the US, but not in the UK) as cilantro (/sɪˈlæntroʊ, -ˈlɑːn-/), is an annual herb (Coriandrum sativum) in the family Apiaceae.

+Most people perceive the leaves as having a fresh, slightly citrus taste.
+Due to variations in the gene OR6A2, some people perceive it to have a soap-like taste, or even a pungent or rotten taste.

+It is native to the Mediterranean Basin.
+All parts of the plant are edible, but the fresh leaves, the dried seeds, and the roots are the parts most traditionally used in cooking.
+It is used in certain cuisines, like Peruvian, Mexican, Indian and Southeast Asian.

+Description

 It is a soft plant growing to 50 cm tall.
 The leaves are variable in shape, broadly lobed at the base of the plant, and slender and feathery higher on the flowering stems.

 The flowers are borne in small umbels, white or very pale pink, asymmetrical, with the petals pointing away from the centre of the umbel longer (5–6 mm) than those pointing toward it (only 1–3 mm long).
 The fruit is a globular, dry schizocarp 3–5 mm in diameter.
-Pollen size is approximately 30 μm.
+The pollen size is approximately 30 μm.